codeforkjeff/orgtree/README.md

 Installation
 ------------

-This code is best used for illustration/experimentation purposes, so you can adapt it to your own uses.
-But you can easily install it as a self-contained Django app to play with it and see how it works.
+It's easy and quick to install this code as a Django app and use it or experiment with it, but this repository is intended primarily to be an illustration of how an unusual database design can be implemented within the Django framework.
+It's not meant to be a full-featured app, so if you use it for any serious projects, you should expect to have to adapt it to your own purposes.

 If you don't already have a Django project in which to stick this app, make one: